Scherzer pitches 7 scoreless innings, Nats beat Braves 3-1 (Apr 18, 2017) | FOX Sports

 TRAINER’S ROOM

-Braves OF Matt Kemp will test his right hamstring in a rehab game at Triple-A Gwinnett on Wednesday, pushing back his return to the active roster.
-Kemp had hoped to come back Tuesday without a rehab game, but the Braves wanted to make sure he was fully recovered. … Atlanta C Tyler Flowers (strained right hamstring) didn’t start but came on in the ninth as a pinch hitter.
-Kurt Suzuki got his second straight start behind the plate. … Nationals SS Trea Turner (strained right hamstring) is eligible to come off the disabled list Thursday, but he’ll have a rehab stint in the minors.
-The Nationals haven’t announced where Turner will play, but manager Dusty Baker assured it will be a ”warm” spot to lessen the chance of re-injuring the hamstring.
+Braves OF Matt Kemp will test his right hamstring in a rehab game at Triple-A Gwinnett on Wednesday, pushing back his return to the active roster. … Atlanta C Tyler Flowers (strained right hamstring) didn’t start but came on in the ninth as a pinch hitter.
+He’ll be limited to pinch-hitting duty again Wednesday. … Nationals SS Trea Turner (strained right hamstring) is eligible to come off the disabled list Thursday, but he’ll have a rehab stint in the minors.

 UP NEXT